gregalletti/CTF_writeups/README.md

 # CangureTheFlat
 [Find us on CTFtime!](https://ctftime.org/team/137370)

-We are a group of Computer Science Engineering from Politecnico of Milan.
+We are a group of Computer Science Engineering students from Politecnico of Milan.

 We started capturing flags in October 2020, and we won't stop soon!